A link to reset your password has been sent to your email

 On this trip, you will follow the Erling Strom Trail, a path forged through the dense Banff forests by renowned explorer Erling Strom, in Alberta, Canada.

 During this holiday, you will be served fully catered meals including three breakfasts, four lunches, and three dinners.
-Even miles away from civilization, the backcountry chefs are able to prepare some surprisingly sophisticated meals.
+Even miles away from civilization, the backcountry cooks are able to prepare some surprisingly sophisticated meals.
 Large, well-equipped kitchens and talented cooks are the key to the great food at both Sundance Lodge and Halfway Lodge.
-You can savor everything from braised beef short ribs to Crème Brulee Cheesecake It’s rustic comfort food taken to a whole new level.
+You can savor everything from braised beef short ribs to Crème Brulee Cheesecake.
+It’s rustic comfort food taken to a whole new level.
+Limited beer and wine are available to purchase at the lodges.

 For this organizer you can guarantee your booking through BookHorseRidingHolidays.com.
 All major credit cards supported.